 Ways to Cut Costs

-Hopefully you’ve come away with some helpful ideas on cutting down on what you need to spend for a memorable, world-class wedding.
-Here are a few more ways to cut costs:
+Hopefully, you’ve decided on what you need to spend for a memorable, world-class wedding.
+Here are a few more ways to cut costs so that you come away with some helpful ideas for cutting down:

-- Trim your guest list: This is an obvious way to reduce costs, but is often overlooked by couples in the excitement of planning a grand wedding.
+Trim your guest list: This is an obvious way to reduce costs.
 Sit down with your fiancée and have an honest conversation about who you want present on your big day.
 Only include those who are most important to you both, such as immediate family and close friends and relatives.
-No need to invite your coworkers or yoga classmates!
-If you feel pressured to invite more people, consider making the wedding ceremony open to everyone but having a closed, invite-only reception.

-- Make the most of your purchases: Use a cash rewards credit card for all of your planned and incidental wedding purchases to earn back some of the money you’re spending.
-The PSECU Founder’s Card offers 1.5% cash rewards for every purchase, or 2% of you have a checking account and qualifying monthly Direct Deposits totaling at least $500.*
+Use a cash rewards credit card for all of your planned and incidental wedding purchases to earn back some of the money you’re spending.
+Our Founder’s Rewards Card offers you cash rewards for every purchase, if qualified.

 Good luck and congratulations!